scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

     low: universe.Tree = <empty>
     high: universe.Tree = List[T]

-Whenever one of the bounds isn\'t available it gets represented as [empty tree](/overviews/quasiquotes/expression-details.html#empty).
-Here each of the type arguments is a type definition iteself.
+Whenever one of the bounds isn\'t available, it gets represented as an [empty tree](/overviews/quasiquotes/expression-details.html#empty).
+Here each of the type arguments is a type definition itself.

 Another form of type definition is a type alias: